-‘Security threat’ closes all schools in Nutley, NJ
+All schools in NJ town closed over ‘security threat’; Instagram video eyed

 The district made the announcement shortly after midnight when administrators became aware of a security threat.

+"The individual that has been identified in this incident is cooperating with our investigation.
+Detectives are continuing to conduct interviews and investigating all technology based information related to this incident.
+Once again, the facts uncovered in the investigation up to this point indicate that there does not appear to be an immediate threat to any of the schools or the public at this time.
+The Nutley Police Department will continue to utilize all available law enforcement resources during this investigation," a police department spokesperson said.

+Public Safety Director Alphonse Petracco and Chief of Police Thomas Strumolo want to reassure parents/guardians, students and school employees that we are taking all available steps to ensure their safety.
+We expect to release updated information later today as the investigation continues.

-The Nutley Police Department said it is actively investigating a video posted to the social media platform Instagram.
-Preliminary investigation reveals there did not appear to be an active threat to any of the schools.
+A preliminary investigation reveals there does not appear to be an active threat to any of the schools, officials said.

 The district administration announced they decided to use one of their two remaining emergency days and close the Nutley Public School district for students, staff and personnel.

-Dr. Julie Glazer, superintendent of the Nutley school district, said in a Facebook post that the safety and security of the district’s students and staff are a top priority, which led them to the decision to close the schools.
+Dr. Julie Glazer, superintendent of Nutley School District, said in a Facebook post that the safety and security of the district’s students and staff are a top priority, which led them to the decision to close the schools.

 "Tonight, the district administration became aware of a security threat.
 The police are actively investigating.
 As it gets later in the evening, we have decided to err on the side of safety and close schools tomorrow, February 16, 2018.

-Events for all seven schools were also cancelled for the day.
+Events for all seven schools were cancelled for the day, as well.

-Schools will reopen after winter break on Feb.
-26 for students and teachers.
+Schools will reopen for students and teachers on Feb.
+26, after winter break.

-The decision to close schools was made in light of the recent school shooting in Florida that killed 17 people.
-Nikolas Cruz, 19, opened fire at Marjory Stoneman Douglas High School Wednesday afternoon, killing and injuring students and staff members.
+The decision to close schools was made in light of a school shooting in Florida Wednesday.
+In that case, a former student, identified as Nikolas Cruz, 19, opened fire at Marjory Stoneman Douglas High School, killing at least 17 people, including students and staff.